enhance-dev/enhance-ssr-php/README.md

 ## Runtime: WASM or native PHP

 This package includes both a WASM and native PHP version of enhance ssr.
-The WASM version allows component definitions written in JavaScript.
+The WASM version allows component definitions written in JavaScript, but has specific requirements for the hosting environment that may be challenging.
 The examples directory includes examples of both versions.

 ## Install